A Bachelor of Science (BSc) Majors, Minors and Transfer program student in the lab

 Non-Science Elective Requirement

-In addition to fulfillment of the Degree English Requirement, students completing a B.Sc.
-Honours, Major, or a B.Sc.
-Double Minor must complete a minimum of 6 credits from non-science courses that (a) are numbered 100 or higher, and (b) do not have a “T” or a “G” after the course number.
+In addition to fulfillment of the Degree English Requirement, students completing a BSc must complete a minimum of 6 credits from non-science courses within their total credit requirement.
 The following courses may not be counted to meet this requirement, although they may be counted as general electives:

 Upper-Level Requirement

-A minimum of 42 VIU credits in courses numbered 300 or higher, with a minimum 2.0 ("C") grade point average calculated on all upper-level courses attempted or completed.
-If such a course has been repeated, grades from all attempts will be included in the calculation.
+A minimum of 42 VIU credits in courses numbered 300-499, with a minimum 2.0 ("C") grade point average calculated on all upper-level courses attempted or completed.
+If such a course has been repeated, the highest grade obtained will be included in the calculation.

 Residency Requirement